kordless/covid19_viz/README.md

 ## How
 I used vim to remove all line numbers and whitespace and placed it in *covid19_rna.txt*.
 I then created a random file of the same length and placed it in *random_rna.txt*.

 I used a variety of word lengths, I'll call them *codons* here.
-Codon lengths of 5, 4 and 3 result in graphs that I consider to be regular in nature, but not necessarly odd.
+Codon lengths of 5, 4 and 3 result in graphs that I consider to be regular (ordered) in nature, but not necessarly odd looking.
 Codon lengths of 6, 7 and 8 result in distribution graphs which appear to follow the golden ratio (phi).
+My code needs to be refactored to do longer sequences.

 ## Running
 You'll need to hack around a bit to run this.
 I'll work on making better later.
 For now you can see the output in the output folder.